A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Preliminaries and decomposition

 \subsection{Domain extension}

-As stated in \Cref{rem:1}, for an Airy-like Nevanlinna function $Y$, we also provide a bound of $|Y(w)-\sqrt{w}|$ for $w$ close to $\bR_+$, which will be useful later. \begin{lem} For $Y:\bH\to\bH\cup\bR$ being any $(\fd, C_*)$-Airy-like Nevanlinna function, we have
+As mentioned below \Cref{lem:parti-clo}, for an Airy-like Nevanlinna function $Y$, we also provide a bound of $|Y(w)-\sqrt{w}|$ for $w$ close to $\bR_+$, which will be useful later. \begin{lem} For $Y:\bH\to\bH\cup\bR$ being any $(\fd, C_*)$-Airy-like Nevanlinna function, we have

 for $B>0$ depending only on $\fd$ and $C_*$. \end{lem} \begin{proof} By \Cref{cor:Ytdiff}, there is $B'>0$ with each $|x_i-\fa_i|\le B'$.
 Then, for any $w\in \bH$ with $\arg(w)\in(0, 3\pi/4), |w|>2B'$, we have $|\fa_i-w|\le 2|x_i-w|$.